howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 ```
 </Instruction>

-Note, we will be writing all our typings in a `./src/app/types.ts` file and simply importing these types into components as needed.
+Note, we will be writing all our typings in a `./src/app/types.ts` file and merely importing these types into components as needed.

 <Instruction>